-Connective has two main product types which can help you to determine which is the right fit for you and where the funding actually comes from.
+Connective has four product types which can help you to determine which is the right fit for you and where the funding actually comes from.

 - Connective Essentials Home Loans is a home loan product with competitive rates and all the essential features.
 Customers can make extra payments at no cost and redraw those extra repayments when it suits you.
 Essentials Home Loans are funded by Advantedge which is a large wholesale funder owned by NAB.
 They usually have low variable interest rates and close to market leading fixed rates.